parkash34/restaurant-assistant/README.md

 ## Notes

 - Never commit your `.env` file to GitHub
-- The assistant only answers Pizza Hut related questions
+- The assistant only answers Pizza Hut-related questions
 - Each session maintains its own conversation history
 - Conversation history resets when the server restarts

-## 👤 Author

 ## 👤 Author